Skip Navigation

 Thomas NultyThomas Nulty

-Assistant Coach - Horizontal Jumps/Combined Events
+Assistant Coach - Horizontal Jumps/Combined Events Coach

 Thomas Nulty is entering his first year as assistant track and field coach at Tiffin University in 2024-25.
 He serves as the horizontal jumps/combined events coach.